D-Langstraat/restart-2-uefi/README.md

 How to Use
 1. Download the script
-Save restart-to-uefi.bat anywhere on your PC.
+Save restart2uefi.bat anywhere on your PC.

 2. Double-click to run
 The script automatically: